SamyMekk/samymekk.github.io/_teaching/2024-probability-theory-L3.md

 I may be giving some lectures at ENSAE Paris for the course of [Probability Theory](https://www.ensae.fr/courses/113) starting at the second semester of the academic year 2024-2025 starting.

-## Links to the exercice sheets
+## Link to the exercice sheets

-I give below the links to the different exercice sheets which will be updated after each session.
+ The exercice sheet can be downloaded [here](https://samymekk.github.io/files/TD-Probas.pdf).
+I will update after each session the numbers of the exercises that were covered during the session.

 -
 -